kyma-project/kyma/docs/kyma/04-02-local-installation.md

    kyma provision minikube
    ```

-The Kyma CLI discovers that a minikube cluster is initialized and asks if you want to delete it.
-Answering `no` causes the Kyma CLI to start the minikube cluster and restarts all of the previously installed components.
+The Kyma CLI discovers that a Minikube cluster is initialized and asks if you want to delete it.
+Answering `no` causes the Kyma CLI to start the Minikube cluster and restarts all of the previously installed components.
 Even though this procedure takes some time, it is faster than a clean installation as you don't download all of the required Docker images.

 To verify that the restart is successful, run this command and check if all Pods have the `RUNNING` status: